 What Are the Different Types of Pressure Cells?

-The Encardio-Rite earth and concrete pressure cell primarily consist of a flexible and circular flat capsule constructed from two stainless steel discs.
-These stainless steel discs are welded around the periphery and connected to a specially designed Encardio-rite pressure transducer incorporating the latest vibrating wire technology.
+1. Model EPS-30V-Series Earth and Concrete Pressure Cells: The Encardio Rite Earth and concrete pressure cell primarily consists of a flexible and circular flat capsule constructed from two stainless steel discs.
+These stainless steel discs are welded around the periphery and connected to a specially designed Encardio Rite pressure transducer incorporating the latest vibrating wire technology.

-Model EPS-30V-S Earth Pressure Cell – Suffix ‘S’: for use in soil, earth or rock fills
+2. Model EPS-30V-S Earth Pressure Cell: Suffix ‘S’: for use in soil, earth, or rock fills

 The Model EPS-30V-S Earth Pressure Cell is 200 mm Φ x 7 mm thick.
 It consists of two stainless steel diaphragm plates welded around the periphery.
-The pressure pad is connected to the vibrating wire pressure sensor through a 6 mm dia x 165 mm long stainless tube.
-The narrow cavity inside the pressure pad and the tube is filled with fluid .
+The pressure pad is connected to the vibrating wire pressure sensor through a 6 mm diameter x 165 mm long stainless tube.
+The narrow cavity inside the pressure pad and the tube is filled with fluid.

-Model EPS-30V-C Concrete Pressure Cell – Suffix ‘C’: for use in concrete
+3. Model EPS-30V-C Concrete Pressure Cell: Suffix ‘C’: for use in concrete

 The Model EPS-30V-C Concrete pressure capsule is similar to EPS-30V-S. For applications in which the concrete pressure cell is embedded in concrete, a 600 mm long pinch tube is welded to the transducer.